Press enter to begin your search

 The point ST-6, being a point on the Stomach channel, philosophically relates to desire: to the “full Fire” or lust for life.
 Due to its location on the jaw, ST-6 also relates to stubbornness: a person who tightens their jaw with tenacity for that which they desire, even if it hurts or harms themselves, or others.

 The acupuncture treatment was performed like a meditation, which they usually are, but in this case more focused.
 I needled the acupuncture points and asked the patient to “watch” the images that came into his mind during the treatment.
-Afterwards, we’d discuss them.
-And work to let them go.
+Afterwards, we discussed them.
+And worked to let them go.

-I recall year ago, seeing a woman who wanted to commit suicide.
-She was unkempt, very depressed and seemed distracted to the point that she could hardly focus.
+I recall years ago seeing a woman who wanted to commit suicide.
+She was unkempt, very depressed and seemed distracted to the point where she could hardly focus.
 After just one “Ghost” Treatment (the first level), she returned a fully engaged, functional, animated (and dressed up) lady.
-She said she finally felt she was alive again after many years feeling almost dead.
+She said she finally felt “alive” again after many years feeling almost dead.
 I hadn’t thought about that acupuncture session for a long time, until I saw a similar dramatic change occur with my current patient.

 He returned to my office with a lot of energy, but calm with a good focused sparkle in his eyes.
 He told me he spent the weekend wanting to be by himself.
 He realize he’d not been able to “feel” his own “energy” for a long time.
 He’d been so focused on others.
 He finally felt happy to be with himself, with his “spirit” as I suggested to him.
 He’d also decided to let some things (and people) go in his life, and decided on a new path of study which he’d wanted to explore years ago before he became distracted.